-- one director appointed by the Governor in Council on the recommendation of the minister of Transport; - one director appointed by the municipalities referred to in the letters patent; - one or two directors appointed by the province, under the provisions of the letters patent; and - directors appointed by the Governor in Council in consultation with the users or classes of users referred to in the letters patent.9
+- one director appointed by the Governor in Council on the recommendation of the minister of Transport; - one director appointed by the municipalities referred to in the letters patent; - one or two directors appointed by the province, under the provisions of the letters patent; and - directors appointed by the Governor in Council in consultation with the users or classes of users referred to in the letters patent.

-Bill C-57 changes the time when port authority board appointments made by the Governor in Council come into effect.
+Bill C-3 changes the time when port authority board appointments made by the Governor in Council come into effect.

-1.4 THE MARINE LIABILITY ACT AND THE INTERNATIONAL CONVENTION ON LIABILITY AND COMPENSATION FOR DAMAGE IN CONNECTION WITH THE CARRIAGE OF HAZARDOUS AND NOXIOUS SUBSTANCES BY SEA, 2010 event of a spill of hazardous and noxious substances (HNS), such as chemicals, at sea.
-The HNS Convention was first signed in 1996.10 Canada was one of the signatories, but this version of the HNS Convention never came into force because of barriers to implementation in numerous states.11 The work of the International Maritime Organization led to a protocol being produced in 2010 that resolved the difficulties that had led to the HNS Convention not being ratified in the 1990s.
+1.4 THE MARINE LIABILITY ACT AND THE INTERNATIONAL CONVENTION ON LIABILITY AND COMPENSATION FOR DAMAGE IN CONNECTION WITH THE CARRIAGE OF HAZARDOUS AND NOXIOUS SUBSTANCES BY SEA, 2010

+The International Convention on Liability and Compensation for Damage in Connection with the Carriage of Hazardous and Noxious Substances by Sea, 2010 (HNS Convention) establishes a liability scheme designed to compensate victims in the event of a spill of hazardous and noxious substances (HNS), such as chemicals, at sea.
+The HNS Convention was first signed in 1996.
+11 Canada was one of the signatories, but this version of the HNS Convention never came into force because of barriers to implementation in numerous states.
+12 The work of the International Maritime Organization led to a protocol being produced in 2010 that resolved the difficulties that had led to the HNS Convention not being ratified in the 1990s.